-The purchase and sales of electricity by Electricity distribution utilities are presented in Table 3.11.
+Electricity distribution utilities' electricity purchases and sales is presented in Table 3.11.
 In 2000, distribution utilities (ECG and NEDCo) purchased a total of 4,319 GWh of electricity for distribution to their various customer classes.
-The total sales to customers was 3,142 GWh resulting in a distribution loss2 of 1,176 GWh, representing 27.2% of the electricity purchased.
-The total purchases by the distribution utilities (ECG, NEDCo, & EPC) increased to 13,183 GWh in 2019.
-Out of this, 3,260 GWh representing 24.7% of the electricity purchased for distribution was lost.
+The total sales to customers were 3,142 GWh resulting in a distribution loss of 1,176 GWh, representing 27.2% of the electricity purchased.
+The total purchases by the distribution utilities' (ECG, NEDCo, & EPC) increased to 13,183 GWh in 2019.
+Out of this, 3,260 GWh representing 24.7% of electricity purchased for distribution was lost.